 Phone numbers for emergency personnel are posted at the jobsite.
-The nearest occupational clinic is Finger Lakes Medical Associates in Geneva, New York.
-The nearest hospital is Geneva Hospital.
-Driving directions to both facilities are included in Appendix A, the Health and Safety Plan for the Seneca Army Depot Activity PBC II, Figure A-11 and A-12.
+The nearest hospital is Geneva Hospital; driving directions are included in Appendix A Health and Safety Plan for Remediation of Ash Landfill and Fire Training Areas, Seneca Army Depot, Figure A-8.